New Jersey Computer Crimes Lawyer

 State and federal cases involving computer and internet crimes can be very complex.
 They often encompass numerous laws and charges and lead to multiple evidentiary issues, which our seasoned NJ computer crimes defense lawyers can present in order to reduce or even eliminate a charge.

-If contacted soon enough, we may be able to put an end to an improper prosecution based on false or faulty allegations and/or a flaw in a search warrant or another investigative tool used by the prosecution.
+If contacted soon enough, we may be able to stop an improper prosecution based on false or faulty allegations and/or a flaw in a search warrant or another investigative tool used by the prosecution.

-If we cannot stop charges from going forward, we would initially work to ensure that any charges against you are filed in New Jersey state courts rather than federal courts.
-Federal computer crimes typically carry harsher punishment than charges at the state level.
-Federal white-collar crime investigators also have better resources and expertise in computer crimes.
+If we cannot stop charges from proceeding, we would initially work to ensure that any charges against you are filed in New Jersey state courts rather than federal courts.
+Federal computer crimes typically carry harsher punishments than charges at the state level, and federal white-collar crime investigators also have better resources and expertise in computer crimes.

 Our defense strategy will depend on the facts of the case, the evidence against you, and our ability to counter the most damaging aspects of the prosecution’s case.
 Because our team includes former prosecutors, we are better equipped than others to identify a weak case and to refute the prosecution’s allegations and evidence.
 Because we have good professional relationships with prosecutors across New Jersey, they will hear us out if we can suggest problems or alternative theories to their cases.

 If there has been wrongdoing, we may be able to use evidence in your favor to negotiate reduced charges and punishment.
 We will keep you apprised of any offers from prosecutors and of the pros and cons of any resolution of the charges against you.
-If you have had no previous criminal convictions, there may be diversion programs or other options available to allow you to avoid prison time, including New Jersey’s Conditional Discharge (probation).
+If you have no previous criminal convictions, diversion programs or other options may be available to allow you to avoid prison time, including New Jersey’s Conditional Discharge (probation).

 The choice of whether to accept a plea bargain agreement is always the client’s decision.
 Our defense team is always prepared to fight computer crime allegations in court.
 Any defendant has the right to a trial, at which the prosecution must prove guilt beyond a reasonable doubt in order to obtain a conviction.
 We will do everything legally allowed to win you an acquittal if your case must go before a judge and jury.